Alex-Huleatt/wolfssl-examples/tls/tutorial-tcp-tls.md

     enum read_write_t rw);
 ```

 We will start by modifying our `main()` function.
 Because we are using non-blocking we need to give our socket specific options.
-To do this, we will make a `setsockopt()` call just above our `CyaSSL_init()` call.
+To do this, we will make a `setsockopt()` call just above our `wolfSSL_init()` call.
 It should look something like the following:

 ```c
  /* If positive value, the socket is valid */